-- run DMX on your computer.
-Visit our installation guide to learn how.
+- Install and run DMX on your computer.
+See Installation.

 - In the upper right corner there is a “Login” button.
 Log in with the user name “admin” and no password.